Shinichi Osawa: Background

 Along with Australian artist RHYME, Osawa is half of the duo RHYME SO.
 They released their single "Fashion Blogger" in March 2020.
 In 2021, Osawa and RHYME opened The Nuts Exchange, a vegan cafe in Shibuya that serves Australian-Japanese fusion food.

+Representation

+Currently, Osawa is signed onto Avex Trax's Rhythm Zone label.
+Previously he was signed to Sony Music Japan's FEARLESS RECORDS division and released albums under the title of Mondo Grosso (Italian for "big world"), showing influences of Brazilian music and language in songs such as "Maigo no Astronauta" or "Carnival of Colors."